saddavi/medisecure-cloud-platform/docs/NEXT-SESSION-PREP.md

 ## 📝 Notes Section

-*Use this space to jot down thoughts, questions, or ideas before the next session:*
+_Use this space to jot down thoughts, questions, or ideas before the next session:_

 **Questions for next session:**

 -
 -
 -

 **Ideas to explore:**

 -
 -
 -

 **Challenges to discuss:**

 -
 -
 -

 ---

 ## 🎉 Celebration of Progress

 Today we transformed a broken authentication system into a fully functional API!
 You've learned:

 - Advanced AWS Cognito implementation
 - Lambda function deployment and configuration
 - API Gateway integration and CORS handling